Alex Decoteau: Biography

 Decoteau was born on the Red Pheasant Indian Reserve in the District of Saskatchewan on November 19, 1887.
-One of five children, he was the son of Peter Decoteau, who was Métis and Dora Pambrun, who was Cree.
-His father, who fought alongside Plains Cree Chief Pîhtokahanapiwiyin (Poundmaker) at Battle of Cut Knife in 1885, was an employee of the Indian Department when he was murdered in 1891.
+One of five children, he was the son of Peter Decoteau, who was Métis and Marie Wuttanee, who was Cree.
+His father, who fought alongside Plains Cree Chief Poundmaker at Battle of Cut Knife in 1885, was an employee of the Indian Department when he was murdered in 1891.
 With no way to support the family, Decoteau's mother arranged to have the children admitted to the Battleford Industrial School.
 It was as a student at the school that he first demonstrated an aptitude for athletics.

 Decoteau worked as a farm-hand prior to moving to Edmonton where he worked for his brother in law David Latta as a blacksmith.
 His sister Emily and Latta, a business man and one-time Edmonton alderman, had married in 1899 and Decoteau initially lived with the couple upon his arrival to the city.
 In 1911 he was hired as a constable by the Edmonton Police, where he served as Canada's first Indigenous officer and was among the city's first motorcycle officers.
 Decoteau was promoted to sergeant in 1914.